neuralrp/neuralrp/README.md

 - 12-16GB VRAM with performance mode to queue heavy operations and prevent crashes

 All data lives in a single SQLite database (neuralrp.db) with ACID guarantees.
 No cloud sync, no external dependencies beyond your local inference stack.

-### Why SQLite?

-- **ACID guarantees** — Atomic, consistent, isolated, durable operations

-- **Single file** — Easier backup, no file fragmentation

-- **Indexed queries** — Scale to 10,000+ entries without performance loss

-- **Smart sync** — Auto-exports to SillyTavern V2 JSON format for compatibility

-- **Change history** — 30-day retention with browse/restore functionality

-- **Soft delete** — Messages archived, not deleted
+And it syncs back to your JSON cards.

 ## Hardware Requirements